corda/corda-docs-portal/content/en/platform/corda/4.9/community/node-docker-deployments.md

         corda/community:4.9.1-zulu-openjdk8:latest
 ```

-After that the node can be started as normal:
+You can now start the node as normal:

 ```shell
 docker run -ti \